DIY Outdoor Curtains From Drop Cloths

 diy outdoor curtains from drop clothsPin

-I left 2 of the panels in the width they came because I'm actually going to use these for privacy and to block the sun.
+I left 2 of the panels in the width they came because I'm actually going to use these for patio privacy and to block the sun.

 The other 2 panels I made with only one drop cloth that I cut in half.
-These 2 are just to complete the look, but don't need to be pulled for privacy or sun blockage.
+These 2 are just to complete the look, but don't need to be pulled for privacy or to block the sun.

 Supplies for DIY Outdoor Curtains